ballerina-platform/ballerina-distribution/examples/rabbitmq-client-constraint-validation/rabbitmq_client_constraint_validation.md

 # RabbitMQ client - Constraint validation

-The RabbitMQ client supports validating a payload by the constraints added to the related message record.
-A RabbitMQ client can be created by passing the host and port of the RabbitMQ broker.
-To consume messages, use the `consumePayload` or `consumeMessage` method, which requires the queue name as the argument.
+The Ballerina constraint module allows you to add additional constraints to the message content.
+The constraints can be added to a given data type using different annotations.
 When a message with a constraint is received from the RabbitMQ server, it is validated internally.
-If the validation fails, an error of the `rabbitmq:PayloadValidationError` type gets returned.
-Payload validation using constraints can be used when the message content needs to be implicitly validated upon receiving from the server.
+This validation happens soon after the successful data-binding of the message content before returning the message record.
+If the validation fails, the `nats:PayloadValidationError` error is returned.
+Use this to validate the message content as the application receives it, which allows you to guard against unnecessary message content processing and malicious content.

 ::: code rabbitmq_client_constraint_validation.bal :::